Who can apply for the Standard Visitor Visa?

 Important to know: If you have deferred (not resit) exams, you can't attend them on a Standard Visitor visa.
 You must apply for a Student visa instead.

-The process for applying for a visa to come to the UK depends on whether you are a Visa National or Non-Visa national.
-To find out whether you are a visa national or non-visa national, please refer to the Visa national list of the UKVI’s Immigration Rules Appendix Visitors.
+The process for applying for a visa to come to the UK depends on whether you're a visa national or a non-visa national.
+To find out which one you are, please refer to the Visa national list of the UKVI’s Immigration Rules Appendix Visitors.

-If your country of nationality is not on this list, you are a non-visa national.
+If your country of nationality is not on this list, you're a non-visa national.

 We would advise non-visa nationals to keep evidence of entry and exit dates (e.g. flight tickets) in case you need this information in the future.